Samsung June 2021 update rolling out now to these devices - 9to5Google

 Galaxy Z Series and Foldables

 Just as Samsung gives special treatment to their traditional flagships, the Galaxy Z series and older Fold phones are usually updated fairly quickly, and this month is no exception.
-Starting in various European countries, Samsung has begun releasing the June 2021 update for some of its foldables.
+Starting in various European countries, Samsung has begun releasing the June 2021 update for it’s 5G version of the Galaxy Z Flip.
+The original Z Flip got the patch later, beginning with a handful of countries.

 - Galaxy Z Flip 5G — F707BXXS3DUE1